creative-writing, Fiction & Poetry, Life, Love, Poems, Poetry, Work from Home, Writings

 when the coffee-toned notes of your skin

-brew, a silent language
+brew a silent language.

-now, the dark mist of your breath
+the dark mist of your breath trickles down my neck

-I wait,
+I wait, staring unwaveringly.

 outside there is a trail of rain,